Volume 2 - Better Homes and Ruins - The Life and Adventures of Sir Edelbert Spore

 I wrote down and calculated my incomes and expenses.
-On a given turn, right now I am spending one thousand forty-nine schmuckers per turn.
+On a given turn, right now I am spending six hundred forty-nine schmuckers per turn.
 I manage it without dipping into my stash because of the mine and orchard but it is still an exorbitant amount.
 I disbanded most of my pigeons.
 I have a very strong map of the area.
 If I need more I can just summon them.
-That only dropped it to nine hundred forty.
+That only dropped it to six hundred three.

 I could not justify losing combat golems.
 I thought about it all day and realized a solution.
 I can pay my golems upkeep with juice.
 It will cost half of my juice per turn but I can pay off all units but myself.
 I can eat rations more diligently too.
-This brings my total daily upkeep down to one hundred thirty nine.
+This brings my total daily upkeep down to fifty two..

 This means I will be able to save more money for the future.
 Although I will not be able to do as much work each day around the ruins.